 No changes were made to the adopted budget during the year.
-Actual property tax revenues of the Agency were less than budgeted by \$26,765.
-Actual expenditures were less than budgeted due in large part to not using the Traded Sector Business Attraction Incentive Program funds.
+Actual property tax revenues of the Agency were less than budgeted by \$69,803.
+Actual expenditures were less than budgeted due in large part to not using the Traded Sector Business Attraction Incentive Program funds, Plan Projects and the Business Attraction Incentive Program as appropriated.
 The Agency is collecting sufficient tax revenue to cover all annual operational and debt service expenditures.